dvdvideo1234/WindowsBatches/BrowserCashe/ImDisk.md

 imdisk -a -t vm -f "C:\RAM disks\Y.img" -m Y: imdisk -a -t vm -f "C:\RAM disks\Z.img" -m Z:
 ```
-The new codes are basically telling imdisk to make RAM disks using the image
+The new codes are basically telling [ImDisk][imdisk] to make RAM disks using the image
 files that were saved when Windows was shutting down.
 Of course, the directory
 and image file names should be according to what you've set in imdisk-save.cmd before.